nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: Moses was chosen by God to deliver the Israelites from slavery, but he
+  intro: Every year, God’s family celebrated the Feast of Passover.
+We'll find
-    didn’t believe he could do it.
-Finally, he chose to trust that God would take care of him and lead him.
-You can find this story in Exodus 2-4.
+    out how they celebrated – and, more importantly, why they celebrated.
+You can also read about it in Exodus 12 and Luke 22.
-  video: 0eEHT6dCKbI
+  video: 1IwMt-KLkSE
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020